 Each time an Interval log is initiated, a new lot is created.
 The maximum number of Interval lots that may be stored is 100.
 If a 101st lot is attempted, "MAX LOTS" will be displayed.
 Some lots will need to be deleted.
 The lot numbering is up to 999 and restarts if all lot logs are deleted.
 All log on demand and stability log on demand are stored in a single lot.
+The maximum number of records that may be st stored in a single lot.
 The maximum number of records that may be stored in a Manual or Stability lot is 200 records.